-This magical place lies high in the hills of Koh Samui with a peculiar array of statues in a lush jungle backdrop.
+This magical place, the Secret Buddha Garden, lies high in the hills of Koh Samui with a peculiar array of statues in a lush jungle backdrop.
 Interestingly the statues were created by a fruit farmed named Nim Thongsuk, when he begun to erect the statues and temples on his family's land.
 The statues are made of a number of animals, humans and gods in varying poses.
 The jungle is a quiet and peaceful place to visit, especially with a gentle stream running through the jungle and even a beautiful waterfall to top all of this off.
 The views from the hills are also something to marvel at and this made it a very interesting place for me to visit, as well as the drive up the hills where you can stop off at many points in the hills to take in some absolutely stunning views.

 Bophut Fisherman's Village

 This is another one of my favorite places to visit in Samui, especially for the amazing rustic architecture that is home to many shops, boutiques, restaurants and hotels.
 The area was naturally a fishing village in former times, but since this time the fisherman have moved on and this place is now seen as more of a traditional village.
 What remains is the shell of the fishing village that was located almost directly on the water itself, which gives the village a quaint and intimate feel that is very different to many other parts of Thailand.